10 Tips to Increase Sibling Bonding

 Share stories

 Tell your kids what it was like growing up with your siblings (if you had them).
-My kids love hearing those stories!
-Talk about how you worked out differences.
+My kids love hearing those stories from your early childhood!
+Talk about how you worked out differences with your older sister or younger brothers.

 Expect kindness

 Our children should be learning kindness to all, especially their siblings.
-This is a relationship skill that will serve them well in life.
+This is a relationship skill that will serve them well in later life as well as now.
+Kindness helps us have a great relationship with those around us.

 Encourage compassion